mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with the updated entry including title, description, post id, date and users info (email and name)

 <u>Validation/Authorisation</u>: An error message appears if you leave a field
 missing or if you try to edit an entry that does not belong to you.
+Error when no authentication bearer (JWT token)

 ![2d](docs/2d.png)